 Columbia University bills students for tuition, fees, and other charges at the beginning of each term.
-When a new student account statement is generated, an email notification is sent directly to the students' Columbia email account, and they can access their e-bill by logging into SSOL.
+When a new student account statement is generated, an email notification is sent directly to the student's Columbia email account, and the e-bill can be accessed by logging into SSOL.
 The University does not mail paper bills, so it is important for students to check their Columbia email.
 Please visit the academic program page for information regarding the cost per point and associated fees for a specific program of study.
+Review the Office of Student Financial Services billing schedule for the current academic year.
+The bold dates in the Payment Due column indicate when payment must be received to avoid late charges.